Here’s What Happens When You Stop Wearing a Bra

 You may experience neck pain

 It depends on your cup size, but if you have very large breasts, “not wearing a bra could affect back or neck pain,” says Constance M. Chen, MD, board-certified plastic surgeon and breast reconstruction specialist in New York City.
 In fact, a study published in The Journal of Orthopaedics found a correlation between a large cup size and shoulder and neck pain, as the heaviness of breasts continually pull on the trapezius muscle which runs from the back of the neck to the shoulders and down the upper back.
 On the other hand, a good, well-fitting bra should help support the weight of the breasts, offloading the work your body has to do.
+Use this bra size guide to make sure you’re wearing the correct size.

 Image Source/Getty Images